davisjam/vuln-regex-detector/src/validate/README.md

 This directory contains validators for different programming languages (viz. their regex engines).

-There is one master driver that accepts:
+There is a driver that accepts:
 - language(s) of interest
 - regex
 - evil input formula